MikroElektronika/mikrosdk_click_v2/clicks/bletx/README.md

 ### Application Task

-> This is an example that shows the use of a Ble TX click board™.
+> This is an example that shows the use of a Ble TX Click board™.
 > In this example, the application turns the selected advertising frames
 > ON and OFF for a period of 10 seconds.